Board of Directors

 Managing Partner, Pappas Capital

-Art has over 30 years’ experience as a pharmaceutical executive and life science venture capital investor.
-He founded Pappas Capital in 1994 and since then has raised over $520 million.
+Art has over 30 years’ experience as a pharmaceutical and biotechnology industry executive and life science venture capital investor.
+He founded Pappas Capital in 1994 and since then has raised over $540 million.
 Prior to Pappas Capital, Art held senior leadership positions at Glaxo Holdings, Abbott International, Merrell Dow Pharmaceuticals and the Dow Chemical Company.

-Art is currently a director for Aura Biosciences and OrphoMed.
+Art is currently a director for Arix Bioscience, Aura Biosciences and OrphoMed, and as a board observer for Amplyx Pharmaceuticals, Balance Therapeutics, CuraSen Therapeutics and Real Endpoints.
 He also serves on several non-profit boards including the North Carolina Biotechnology Center and The Wistar Institute.
-He is a decorated Vietnam veteran, having served in the US Army 101st Airborne Division.
+He is a decorated Vietnam veteran, having served as an officer in the US Army 101st Airborne Division and 2nd PSYOP Airborne Group JFK Special Warfare Center.
 Art received a BS in Biology from Ohio State University and an MBA in Finance from Xavier University.

 Nikhilesh Singh, PhD